ToluA001/Libarary-Cataloge-Program/README.md

 3.)
 Check In/Out: Users can mark books as checked in or checked out, helping them keep track of borrowed books.

 4.)
-Import Books: (Future Feature) Import books from a file (e.g., CSV, JSON) to quickly populate the library.
+Import Books:  Import books from a file (e.g., CSV, JSON) to quickly populate the library.

 5.)
 Database Integration: (Future Feature) Utilize a database to store books instead of an in-memory list, allowing for scalability and persistence.